Annual

 • Strengthening partnerships: Collaborating with employers, education providers, and community organizations to develop effective workforce solutions.

-• Improving service delivery: Enhancing our programs and services better to meet the needs of job seekers and businesses.
+• Improving service delivery: Enhancing our programs and services to meet the needs of job seekers and businesses.

 • Expanding outreach: Increasing awareness of our services and resources throughout the community.